 In Santa Monica, California – where one of the biggest electric-scooter companies is based – the city’s fire department has responded to 34 serious accidents involving the devices this summer.
 The director of an emergency department there said his team treated 18 patients who were seriously injured in electric-scooter accidents during the final two weeks of July.
 And in San Francisco, the doctor who runs the emergency room at a major hospital said he is seeing as many as 10 severe injuries a week.

 Unsurprisingly, scooter companies haven’t taken their safety liability for granted.
-He notes that the “big 3” companies say their apps and labels on the scooters contain basic safety information, as well as training instructions, and that at least one requires users to upload a driver’s license and confirm they’re at least 18 years old.
+He notes that the “big 3” companies say their apps and labels on the scooters contain basic safety information, as well as training instructions and that at least one requires users to upload a driver’s license and confirm they’re at least 18 years old.
 Helmets and helmet safety tutorials are also on offer to those that request them.

 Holley goes on to note some of the maintenance and repair challenges faced by the nascent electric scooter industry.
-These include an apparent lack of experienced mechanics, and an over-reliance on users flagging problems with the scooters.
+These include an apparent lack of experienced mechanics and an over-reliance on users flagging problems with the scooters.

 What Options Do Potential Litigants Have?

-Although he details the circumstances surrounding one man’s lawsuit against Bird, Holley says that as far as personal injury litigation surrounding use of the scooters, the options are limited:
+Although he details the circumstances surrounding one man’s lawsuit against Bird, Holley says that as far as personal injury litigation surrounding the use of the scooters, the options are limited:

 Once injured, many riders might discover from the vehicles’ user agreements that they cannot file lawsuits because of clauses requiring that disputes be resolved by arbitration. …